NashBean/UTF-8_Vector/README.md

 # UTF-8_Vector
-# Unicode API for C++
+# Unicode API C++
 # C Like structures: iBS::u8char, iBS::u8str, iBS::u8text
+# With iBS::u8str.str() function that returns a std::string

 Is a UTF-8 Formatted cross-platform CharT, string, or text in C++.
-Include 32 bit int formatted version of the above.
+Include 64 bit int formatted version of the above.
+Newer Bata Version located: https://github.com/NashBean/UTF-8_Vector/blob/master/Uchar.h

 Creates a UTF-8 vector of unsigned char from a char, wchat_t, any unicode value, and std::string.